bxparks/AUniter/tools/README.md

 The `auniter.sh` script looks for a config file named `$HOME/.auniter.ini` in your home directory.
 The format of the file is the [INI file](https://en.wikipedia.org/wiki/INI_file), and the meaning of these properties will be explained below.
+This INI file has evolved to be similar to the one used by [PlatformIO](https://platformio.org/) with some major differences:
+1. `auniter.ini` is far simpler and easier to use (but less flexible)
+1. there is only one `auniter.ini` per user (shared among many projects and libraries), instead of one INI file per project as used by PlatformIO

 For the purposes of this tutorial, copy the `sample.auniter.ini` file to `$HOME/.auniter.ini`.
-For reference, here's the condensed version of the sample with comments stripped
+For reference, here's the condensed version of the sample with comments stripped out:
-out:
 ```ini
 [auniter]
   monitor = picocom -b $baud --omap crlf --imap lfcrlf --echo $port